gwtaylor/imCRBM/README.md

 train the model completely unsupervised (i.e. assuming no category labels) or supervised (i.e. with category labels corresponding to motion style).

-You will need to move the sample data, Normal1_M.mat and Jog1_M.mat to the data/ subdirectory or change the respective paths in the scripts.

 The Motion subdirectory contains files related to motion capture data: preprocessing/postprocessing, playback, etc ...